 People who receive both workers’ compensation benefits and Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) can be taxed for their workers’ comp.
 The taxation will generally not apply to all you have received that tax year, though.
 Instead, it should apply to a portion determined by the offset to your SSDI.

 You should also be aware that just because your workers’ compensation benefits are nontaxable, that does not mean any other income you receive will be protected.
-Retirement benefits, interest payments and investments, money won in lawsuits or through inheritance, and even income you get for small jobs as you recover can still be taxed.
+Retirement benefits, interest payments, investments, money won in lawsuits or through inheritance, and even income you get for small jobs as you recover can still be taxed.

 Questions?
 Contact Alvandi Law Group